 I'm excited about teaching robotics at Bear Branch Junior High this year.
 I've been an educator for 28 years and I've been in Magnolia ISD for 24 of those years.

 Robotics involves designing robots with a balance of form and function.
 There is a great deal of creativity that is expected in this process as well as troubleshooting and problem-solving.
 We'll build our robots from kits and attach sensors to the robots.
 We'll learn how each sensor works and create programs that the robots will use to interact with the environment around them.

-Any programming activity will involve a lot of trial and error and the students will spend a quite a bit of time troubleshooting their programs.
-That is one of the great things about a programming class and it will be so fun walking the students through the process of trying something, then analyzing how well it worked to fix it or make it better.
+Any activity in Robotics will involve a lot of trial and error and the students will spend a quite a bit of time troubleshooting their programs.
+That is one of the great things about this class and it will be so fun walking the students through the process of trying something, then analyzing how well it worked to fix it or make it better.
 This course will set a foundation for computer science and robotics courses in the future.